Skip to content

 This example shows how to send and reply in a point-to-point session:

-# Send a message using publish it will reach the endpoint
+# Send a message using publish; it will reach the endpoint

-# specified and the session creation
+# specified at session creation

 await session.publish(b"hello")